-Criminal Defense Lawyers in Salt Lake City - Serving All of Utah
+Utah Criminal Defense Lawyer in Salt Lake - A Proven Record of Results

 Utah Criminal Defense Attorney - Methadone PossessionMethadone is an opioid pain reliever classified as a Schedule II controlled substance.
-Possession of methadone without a prescription in Utah is a felony crime.
-Possession of methadone begins at the third-degree felony level, but can be enhanced as high as the first-degree felony level depending on the circumstances of the case.
-If you are facing criminal charges in Utah, hiring an experienced criminal defense attorney can help give you the best chance of success in your case.
+Possession of methadone without a prescription is a felony crime under Utah law.
+If you are facing criminal charges for drug possession, hiring an experienced Utah criminal defense attorney can help give you the best chance of success in your case.
 Stephen Howard has successfully defended Utah drug cases ranging from first-degree felony drug distribution to simple possession cases.
 Contact us today to schedule an initial consultation.

-Possession of methadone without a prescription in Utah begins at the third-degree felony level, punishable by up to five years in prison and a fine of $5,000 plus a 90% surcharge.
+Penalties for Methadone Possession in Utah Criminal CasesPossession of methadone begins at the third-degree felony level, punishable by up to five years in prison and a fine of $5,000 plus a 90% surcharge.
+A criminal charge for possession of methadone can be enhanced as high as the first-degree felony level depending on the circumstances of the case.
 Enhancements for methadone possession can include proximity to a drug-free zone, prior convictions, or possession with the intent to distribute.
 Enhancements can increase the level of the charge to the second-degree felony level (1-15 years prison) or first-degree felony level (5 years to life).

 Finding a Utah Drug Defense LawyerIf you have been charged with a drug crime in Utah, hiring an experienced criminal attorney can be the most important step you can take toward achieving the best result in your case.
 Based in Salt Lake City, criminal defense attorney Stephen Howard offers services to clients throughout Utah.
 His track record includes not guilty verdicts and dismissals on some of the most serious charges on the books in Utah.